-For patient-level drug utilisation, follow up will start with first prescription of the antipsychotic of interest, and patients will be followed until loss to follow up, lack of data availability, death or end of study period, whichever comes first.
+For patient-level antipsychotic drug utilisation, follow up will start with first prescription of the antipsychotic of interest, and patients will be followed until loss to follow up, lack of data availability, death or end of study period, whichever comes first.
 The operational definition of follow-up is reported in Table 4.

-For survival analyses, first time users who have a diagnosis of dementia and have 365 days of prior history will be followed from the first prescription of antipsychotics until the earliest of death, lack of data availability, 1 year follow up has been reached or end of the study period occurs.
+For survival analyses, first time users who have 365 days of prior history will be followed from the first prescription of antipsychotics until the earliest of death, lack of data availability, 1 year follow up has been reached or end of the study period occurs.